 In this section we give you an overview of the different registrations used in the Netherlands.
 These registrations can only be obtained by psychologists with a Master of Science in Psychology.
-In the Netherlands graduates with a Master in Psychologists are often referred to as basic psychologists (basispsychologen).
+In the Netherlands graduates with a Master in Psychology are often referred to as 'master psychologists' (master psychologen) or 'basic psychologists' (basispsychologen).
 They have undertaken a four year psychology course and will then continue training through formal education and work experience to qualify for working in the Dutch Healthcare sector.

 Because the title ‘psychologist’ is not a protected title in the Netherlands, the NIP has introduced the professional trademark PSYCHOLOOG NIP.
 The trademark protects both the client and the profession against frauds and self-declared caretakers.
-Only members with the following requirements can apply for this title:
+To apply for the trademark, you should meet the following requirements: